SYSTRAN/fuzzy-match/README.md

 These occurrences might overlap, so a second step in the process is building a `pattern_map` matching all tokens covered by the ngrams while completing with unigrams.

 During the match process, we can restrict the candidate sentences by looking at their length.
 Indeed a 70% fuzzy on a 100 tokens match can not match sentence shorter than 70 tokens or longer than 130 tokens.

+### BM25

+An alternative to Suffix Array algorithm is Okapi BM25.
+This is a ranking function using TF-IDF-like structures ([see https://en.wikipedia.org/wiki/Okapi_BM25](https://en.wikipedia.org/wiki/Okapi_BM25)).
+The idea is to only consider the k best scoring sentences as well as the sentences scoring above a certain threshold to compute edit distance on.

+### Edit distance

 Last phase of the fuzzy match is to actually perform a standard edit distance between the *unnormalized* tokens to obtain actual fuzzy match.